-Aspirin is a God-given plant that produces both positive and negative chemical affects in the human body.
-In the same way, we might say that marijuana is also a God-given plant which produces both positive and negative chemical affects in the human body.
+Aspirin is a God-given plant that produces both positive and negative chemical effects in the human body.
+In the same way, we might say that marijuana is also a God-given plant that produces both positive and negative chemical effects in the human body.

 All that being said, in my opinion, your pastor has disqualified himself.
 How?

 How a Pastor Disqualifies Himself

 For example, drinking beer is not a sin; however, according to the Bible, getting drunk is.
 When you get drunk you use control of your ability to respond to the promptings of the Holy Spirit.
 Paul wrote, "Don’t get drunk on wine but be filled with the Holy Spirit.

 As best as I can tell, there is little difference in God's mind between being drunk on wine and being drunk on marijuana.

 He disqualifies himself because of his "occult" behavior.
 The word occult means "hidden."